Local safety appointments

 - assist with promoting work health and safety (WHS) awareness

-- advise on WHS problems if competent to do so, or obtain advice from the University’s Work Health and Safety Services (WH&SS) Unit
+- advise on WHS problems if competent to do so, or obtain advice from Safety Health & Wellbeing

 - provide information to staff and students on WHS hazards associated with their work

 - bring unresolved WHS issues to the attention of the relevant head

 - assist in investigating significant injuries and incidents; and

 - help to resolve issues in line with the Work Health and Safety Policy 2012 and Work Health and Safety Procedures.

 The appointment of a departmental safety officer does not diminish the WHS responsibility of the relevant head of department, however it does allow for delegation of some WHS related activities.
 Sufficient time should be allowed for departmental safety officers to attend to these WHS matters.

 The chief warden will be responsible for developing and maintaining local emergency procedures for the building, in accordance with the University's emergency management framework.

 Chief wardens are eligible to receive a performance bonus payment for fulfilment of their duties in accordance with the Chief Warden Performance Bonus Policy.